 As with most forms of investing, there are many complexities and few ways to guarantee a sure thing.
 In short, experts say — yes — real estate is generally still a very smart investment indeed.

-“I’m a huge advocate of real estate investing — it’s how I started out a long time ago.
-My husband and I saw an albeit risky opportunity turn into something more solid than we could have even ever imagined,” says North Carolina-based top-selling agent Kimberly Pappalardo.
+“I’m a huge advocate of real estate investing,” says Kimberly Pappalardo, a top real estate agent in Raleigh, North Carolina.
+“It’s how I started out a long time ago.
+My husband and I saw an albeit risky opportunity turn into something more solid than we could have even ever imagined.”
 In her opinion, “By far, real estate is the best way to accomplish long-term wealth and financial freedom.”

 Some people think of homeownership as more of a way to put down roots and grow a family — and not as an actual investment in real estate.
 But it is!

 “Homeownership is one of the best investments you can make into yourself,” Pappalardo says.
 “You’re saving money and you’re investing into your future.
 You’re developing that wealth and that equity over time and long term, so you’re creating this virtual savings account as you’re paying down your mortgage.
 And then when you go to sell the property or eventually pay it off, you’re in a much better financial position.
 Purchasing a home is definitely the American dream — and part of that is investing in yourself as an investment in real estate.”

 However, navigating the path to homeownership can be challenging, especially when you have to come up with a down payment of up to 20%.
 And, unless you’re paying all cash, you’ll need to secure a mortgage, which could be an obstacle due to persistent higher rates.

 There are many pros to buying a property outside your primary residence with the purpose of renting it out, either short-term or long-term.
 First, when you rent, you collect an additional monthly revenue stream.
 And then when you’re ready to sell, you have likely built equity and have the chance to pocket earnings on that end, as well.